Prompt Fuzzing for Fuzz Driver Generation: Evaluation

-To evaluate how effective the fuzz drivers generated by \tool on code coverage are, we compare the branch coverage of libraries against the manually crafted fuzzers in \textsf{OSS-Fuzz} and the state-of-the-art automatic library fuzzing solution: \textsf{Hopper}.
-During the evaluation, we ran \textsf{Hopper} and fuzz drivers of \textsf{OSS-Fuzz} on each library for the same 24-hour period.
+To evaluate how effective the fuzz drivers generated by \tool on code coverage are, we compared the branch coverage of libraries against the manually crafted fuzzers in \textsf{OSS-Fuzz} and the state-of-the-art automatic library fuzzing solution: \textsf{Hopper}.
+During the evaluation, we ran fuzz drivers of \textsf{OSS-Fuzz} on each library for the same 24-hour period.
 If there are multiple fuzz drivers for a library in \textsf{OSS-Fuzz}, we ensured each driver ran independently on a distinct CPU core for the same 24-hour duration.
+For \textsf{Hopper}, which assembles fuzz drivers and performs fuzzing on libraries simultaneously, we ran \textsf{Hopper} on each library for a period of 24 hours plus the time \tool took to generate fuzz drivers for that library, thereby ensuring a fair comparison.

 The evaluation results are shown in \autoref{tab:overall-results}.
-In the comparison of \tool against fuzz drivers from \textsf{OSS-Fuzz} and Hopper on 14 libraries, \tool demonstrates the highest branch coverage in 8 out of the 14 libraries.
+In comparing \tool against fuzz drivers from \textsf{OSS-Fuzz} and Hopper on 14 libraries, \tool demonstrates the highest branch coverage in 8 out of the 14 libraries.
 Among the remaining 6 libraries where \tool did not top the list, the coverage shortfall in \file{cJSON} and \file{zlib} was marginal.
 For \file{libjpeg-turbo}, \file{libpcap}, \file{re2}, and \file{c-ares}, the coverage gap was within a range of 1000 code branches, a margin that is considered acceptable within the scope of this study.

-Compared to \textsf{OSS-Fuzz}, \tool achieved higher branch coverage (40.07\%) than \textsf{OSS-Fuzz} (24.88\%) in all the libraries.
+Compared to \textsf{OSS-Fuzz}, \tool achieved higher branch coverage (40.07\%) than \textsf{OSS-Fuzz} (24.88\%) in the libraries totally.
 The results become even more remarkable given the fact that multiple fuzz drivers built for \file{curl}, \file{zlib}, and \file{lcms} are provided in OSS-Fuzz and these libraries thus have been fuzzed for more than 24 hours.
 This higher branch coverage achieved by \tool can be primarily attributed to its capability of generating programs that cover a wide range of library usage scenarios.